Medical Reviewer

 • Medical Detoxification (Detox): Detoxification, commonly referred to as detox, entails the deliberate elimination of detrimental substances such as drugs or alcohol from the body.
 Typically conducted under close supervision in medical facilities or specialized detox centers, this process aims to safely address the physical symptoms of withdrawal, thereby readying individuals for subsequent stages of treatment and rehabilitation.

 • Medically Managed Care: Medically managed care integrates medical expertise with therapy to provide comprehensive support to patients throughout their recovery journey.
 This level of care ensures continuous monitoring by medical professionals who customize treatments and collaborate closely with other team members.
-By addressing both the physical and psychological aspects of patients’ conditions, this integrated approach fosters holistic healing and supports long-term well-being.
+This integrated approach fosters holistic healing and supports long-term well-being by addressing patients’ physical and psychological aspects of their conditions.

-• Inpatient Addiction Treatment: Inpatient treatment, alternatively referred to as residential treatment, entails individuals residing within a facility for the duration of their care.
+• Inpatient Addiction Treatment: Inpatient treatment, also known as residential treatment, involves individuals residing in a facility for the duration of their care.
 This level of care is ideal for severe addiction or mental health concerns that require intensive, round-the-clock attention.
-Patients participate in a variety of therapeutic activities, including individual and group therapy, as well as receive medical and psychiatric assistance.
+Patients participate in various therapeutic activities, including individual and group therapy, and receive medical and psychiatric assistance.
 The structured environment facilitates focused recovery, with program durations varying from weeks to months to accommodate individual needs and progress.

 Therapies Used in Drug-Induced Psychosis and Addiction Treatment